opendevstack/ods-quickstarters/docker-plain/files/chart/DEVNOTES.md

 - creation of template files folder in common, so we try to centralise the chart creation and maintenance from one place (as it is done already with openshift templates/tailor)

 Decisions:
 - To stay close to default helm templates: Remove the Values.componentId and use chart.fullname instead -> Otherwise breaks DEV + PREVIEW.
 Chart.Name should be the source for componentId.
-If we want to automate -> template the Chart.yaml on provisioning
+If we want to automate -> template the Chart.yaml on provisioning <- DONE

 Shared library ToDo's:
 - Match required labels (app)